svn2github/dotnetzip/Readme.txt

-Here's the problem; those files contain my private key. if I give everyone the password to the PFX file or the .snk file, then anyone can go and build a modified DotNetZip.dll, and sign it with my key, and apply the same version number.
+Here's the problem; those files contain my private key. if I give everyone the password to the PFX file or the .snk file, then anyone can go and build a modified Ionic.Zip.dll, and sign it with my key, and apply any version number they like.
 This means there could be multiple distinct assemblies with the same signature.
 This is obviously not good.

-Since I don't release the ability to sign DLLs with my key, the DLL signed with my key is guaranteed to be from me only.
-If anyone wants to modify the project and party on it, they have a couple
+Since I don't release the ability to sign DLLs with my key, the DLL signed with my key is guaranteed to be produced by me only, which is in fact the exact intent of code signing in .NET.

-options:
+If anyone wants to modify the project and re-compile it, they have a couple options:

   - sign the assembly themselves, using their own key.
   - produce a modified, unsigned assembly

 In either case it is not the same as the assembly I am shipping, therefore it should not be signed with the same key.

-mmkay?
+All clear?

 As for those options above, here is some more detail: